EduardoFazolo/EduardoFazolo/README.md

 ### Day job

 Senior engineer at River, building [dnnr.io](https://www.dnnr.io).
-I work with the operations and reservations teams and automate whatever slows them down, scaling throughput while driving cost per booking the other way.
+I work between applied AI and operations, replacing manual internal workflows with LLM agents and automation so the team scales volume without scaling headcount.

-I pushed for our own AI chat and for the ElevenLabs voice agent that now handles calls, and I build the crawlers and browser automation underneath, using iframer to keep it tight against systems that give you no API.
+I drove adoption of our in-house AI assistant and of a voice AI agent for outbound calls, and I own the web data extraction and browser automation behind them.

 ### Stack